At a Glance

-You can find many of these strategies in graphic organizers.
+Graphic organizers use many of these strategies.
 These tools help kids visualize how to plan their papers.
 They also help kids generate content in an organized way.
-(Download free graphic organizers to help with writing.)

 Content (the quality and accuracy of ideas)

-Organization (how information is structured to create a good flow from beginning to end)
+Organization (how information is structured and flows from beginning to end)

 Language (the variety and precision of vocabulary and sentences)

 The ability to self-regulate plays a big role in writing.
-When kids set goals about how many words the term paper must be, then check the word count as they write, that’s self-regulation.
-If they get to the end of a sentence, realize it makes no sense and decide to rewrite it, that’s self-regulation.
+When you set a goal for how many words a paper should be and then check the word count as you write, that’s self-regulation.
+If you get to the end of a sentence, realize it doesn’t make sense, and decide to rewrite it, that’s self-regulation.

-Frustration can lead kids to give up on writing.
-But when they remind themselves that they’re making progress and can do it, that’s also self-regulation.
+Here’s another example.
+When kids get frustrated, they might give up on writing.
+But if they remind themselves that they’re making progress and can do it, that’s also self-regulation.
 Experienced writers do this naturally.

-How kids view themselves as writers can have an impact on their ability to self-regulate.
+How kids view themselves as writers can impact their ability to self-regulate.
 Do they value writing?
-Do they feel competent about writing?
+Do they feel competent?
 How motivated are they to write?

-Self-regulation is hard for some kids with learning and thinking differences.
-That’s especially true of kids with ADHD or executive functioning issues.
-Weak self-regulation skills can affect many of the other writing skills.
+Self-regulation is hard for some kids.
+That’s especially true of kids with .
+Trouble with self-regulation can affect many of the other writing skills.

-What might help: Kids can be taught strategies for self-regulated writing.
-For instance, you can teach kids to check each sentence of a paragraph once they’ve finished the paragraph.
-It also helps to encourage kids to take breaks after writing a certain number of words.
+What can help: There are lots of strategies to teach self-regulated writing.
+You can teach kids to check each sentence of a paragraph once they’ve finished the paragraph.
+You can also encourage them to take breaks after writing a certain number of words.

 Kids can also be taught to use positive self-talk to help with motivation.
-For example, while writing they could say to themselves, “It’s OK that this is hard because I know my effort will pay off.”
+When writing, they could say to themselves, “It’s OK that this is hard because I know my effort will pay off.”
 The key to all these strategies is repetition and practice.